ozziexsh/plug_db_session/README.md

 end
 ```

-You will need to follow the instructions to set up cloak properly:
+You will need to follow the instructions to set up cloak properly before continuing:

 https://hexdocs.pm/cloak/install.html

-By now you should have configured your apps' Vault module and set an encryption key.
+By now you should have configured your Vault module and set an encryption key.

 We need to create a migration and a schema for the sessions table: